Oldranda1414/PPS-23-CGE/docs/development_process/index.md

 ## Scrum

-The development process choosen for this project is SCRUM([SCRUM Primer 2.0](file:///home/leonardo/Documents/Download/scrumprimer20.pdf)), an agile project management framework.
+The development process choosen for this project is SCRUM([SCRUM Primer](https://scrumprimer.org/)), an agile project management framework.

 As per agile development, SCRUM defines a loose set of activities that enable the development team to embrace an iterative and incremental process.